opentox/loael-paper/loael.md

 as physico-chemical properties and concluded that both databases are very similar, both in terms of chemical structures and physico-chemical properties.

-The only statistically significant difference between both databases, is that the Nestlé database contains more small compounds (61 structures with less than 11 atoms) than the FSVO-database (19 small structures, p-value 3.7E-7).
+The only statistically significant difference between both databases is that the Nestlé database contains more small compounds (61 structures with less than 11 non-hydrogen atoms) than the FSVO-database (19 small structures, chi-square test: p-value 3.7E-7).

 <!--
 [@fig:ches-mapper-pc] shows an embedding that is based on physico-chemical (PC)